-The governors and proprietors of the school understand the importance of Health and Safety and monitor, establish and review the measures in place that are required to satisfactorily meet health and safety standards.
+The governors and proprietors of St Martin's Prep understand the importance of Health and Safety and monitor, establish and review the measures in place that are required to satisfactorily meet health and safety standards.

 Termly governance meetings cover Health and Safety matters, as well as ad-hoc communication for additional hazards or circumstances.